softprops/lapse/README.md

 }
 ```

-You can curry `log` in a way that let's you reuse logging.
+You can curry `log(...)` in a way that let's you reuse logging.
 Below is a contrived example
 of capturing a histogram of durations.

 ```scala